jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/paper-input/README.md

 See `Polymer.PaperInputBehavior` for more API docs.

+### Focus

+To focus a paper-input, you can call the native `focus()` method as long as the paper input has a tab index.

 ### Styling

 See `Polymer.PaperInputContainer` for a list of custom properties used to style this element.